Before you open the laptop: The one rule to follow when using AI with your kids

 Ground rules for doing this with your kids

-You can find more activity ideas designed around this same sequence in our full activity library — each one starts with your kid's idea and ends in something real.
+You can find more activity ideas designed around this same sequence in our full activity library.
+Each one starts with your kid's idea and ends in something real.

 Their expectations might be too high

-Here's what I want to be honest about: Jackson's expectations for this video game are almost certainly too high.
+Jackson's expectations for this video game are almost certainly too high.

-And that's a great outcome and lesson.
+And that's a great outcome and lesson in itself.

 Because one of the most important things a kid can learn about AI — one of the most important things any of us are still figuring out — is that it doesn't automatically close the gap between your vision and your execution.
 It helps.
 It helps a lot.
 And with practice and patience that gap will get smaller and smaller.
 And your ideas will likely get bigger.